Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/synapse_serverless/README.md

 The Pl_NYCTaxi_Run_Data_Retention pipeline does not have a trigger associated, the intend is to trigger it manually for the user to be able to analyze the results from the ingestion and the retention processes separately.

-The deployment script responsible to deploy a AAD group called AADGR<PROJECT_NAME><DEPLOYMENT_ID> and add the owner of the deployment as a member.
+The deployment script responsible to deploy a Microsoft Entra group called AADGR<PROJECT_NAME><DEPLOYMENT_ID> and add the owner of the deployment as a member.
 Once the pipeline finishes successfully, you can navigate through the db_serverless database and check the views that were created and experiment the CLS scripts.

 To successfully test the CLS functionality there are a couple of steps you need to execute manually.
 After the deployment is complete: